-In 1969 Chuck moved to Macon, GA, where Southern music impresario Phil Walden had recently opened Capricorn Records and studio.
+In 1970 Chuck moved to Macon, GA, where Southern music impresario Phil Walden had recently opened Capricorn Records and studio.
 There he worked his way through the ranks recording and touring with Alex Taylor (brother of James Taylor), Dr. John, country legend Kitty Wells, The Marshall Tucker Band and others.
 In 1972 having just turned 20 years old, Leavell was asked to join the Allman Brothers Band.
 The first album he recorded with the band was Brothers and Sisters, which included the classics “Ramblin’ Man” and “Jessica.”
-The album hit number one on Billboard’s Pop charts, and he went on to record several more albums with them before the Allmans disbanded.
+The album hit number one on Billboard’s Pop charts, and he went on to record several more albums with them before the Allmans temporarily disbanded in 1976.

 Leavell’s autobiography entitled “Between Rock and a Home Place” has garnered flattering reviews with one critic even declaring it the “best rock autobiography ever.”
 Taking the reader from his early days as an upstart musician in Alabama in the late ’60s to his classic ’70s years with the Allman Brothers Band, Sea Level and his many sessions as a premiere sideman to his more than 25 years with the Rolling Stones and much more in-between, this book rocks.
 Leavell also discusses his passion for forestry and the environment as well as his dedication to his family.
 The book has been translated into Japanese and released there in 2008.